Joshuakim1011/stock_database_and_analysis/README.md

 6. Use Interactive features of Jupyter notebook to study the stock market.
 Data is queried from MySQL (Interactive.ipynb)

 # Dependencies:
-Python 3.7
+Python 3.7,
-MySQL 8.0
+MySQL 8.0,
 Jupyter Notebook
-* Some libraries may need to be installed as you go (the error will tell you)
+* Some libraries may need to be installed as you go (the error massage will notify which ones are missing)

 # How to set up for the first time:
+- Steps 2-4 can be reused later to update the database with more data

 Step 1: Set up MySQL database
 - Open MySQL and Create a new database